BTK203/Hyperdrive/README.md

 ```

 ## PathVisualizer
 PathVisualizer is a graphical application that can be used to view paths that the robot drives.
 It can communicate directly with the robot to receive and display real-time robot position and path data.
 It can also be used to load paths from and save paths to the robot.
+Simply enter the robot's IPv4 address and port, then press "connect".
 ![logo](https://github.com/BTK203/Hyperdrive/blob/develop/images/pathvisualizer.png?raw=true)